 Devices joining later will still receive all current configuration information

 This is very useful if devices are kept as spares or might not be online all the time

 If a password is defined as configuration in qbee and this is changed on the device qbee will change it back any time it runs.
 Also, if a file is played out and monitored by qbee on the target system and it is changed there it will be changed back.

 bad configuration can make qbee work against you

 This is not a bad thing but it needs to be understood.
 If a file on a device is used to store device information and written by a process on the target device it should not be monitored directly.
-Then it should be transfered to the device as config_original.json and then copied with an after command to config.json.
+Then it should be transferred to the device as config_original.json and then copied with an after command to config.json.
 If this is written by the device qbee will not correct it as long as the config_original.json is not updated within the qbee file manager.